 Yes.
-If you chose to perform community service at the hearing, you may still appeal the decision.
+If you chose to perform community service, you may still appeal the decision.
 You will not have to pay the penalty in order to appeal.
 Please see FAQ about Appealing a Hearing Decision for more information about filing an appeal.

-If you have any questions about community service, please contact the Center for Court Innovation (CCI).
+If you have any questions about community service, please contact OATH’s Help Center using the contact information listed below.

 You can pay the outstanding penalties.
 If your case has defaulted, you can either pay the default penalty or complete a Request for a New Hearing After Failure to Appear form.
 If your Request is granted, you will be given a date to appear for a hearing to contest the summons.

 OATH does not take property.
 You should contact the agency that took your property to discuss your options.
 If you received a summons, you should appear for your hearing unless you resolved the matter directly with the enforcement agency.

 Yes, for most cases you may appear earlier than your scheduled hearing date at the OATH Hearings Division location listed on the summons.

 For summonses issued by DCA and TLC, you must appear on the scheduled hearing date.